sugam-pathak/battle-robot/README.md

 Make sure the all wire connection.
 We dont need a pcb bord.

 <img width="438" height="451" alt="Screenshot 2025-12-18 112722" src="https://github.com/user-attachments/assets/33c95263-6343-44b5-92f8-9d242422dd41" />
-Manage the wiring like this. dont short the two wire with each other and dont overlap the component, use solding iron to make strong connection
+Manage the wiring like this. dont short the two wire with each other and dont overlap the component use solding iron to make strong connection

 ***

 **CASE**